What is Pay Per Click?

 What is Search Engine Optimisation and why do I need it?

 When a user types a keyword like “courier service Sydney” into Google, Yahoo or ninemsn, the search engine produces two lists of results.

 The list on the left is called the “natural” or “organic” listing.
 It’s based on what the search engine deems a relevant match to your customer’s search request.

 The list on the right (and sometimes at the top on the left) is paid advertising – called Sponsored Listings or Pay Per Click (PPC).

 Search Engine Optimisation (SEO) is the actual process of getting your website as high up in that list as possible.
-AdWords and good SEO go hand in hand.
+Google Ads and good SEO go hand in hand.